Initially, you may have considered blockchain just a piece of IT jargon or another buzzword. You’ve got it wrong!

 Thus, eliminating counterfeit/misused prescriptions and drug circulation.

-Health Data Interoperability: Any healthcare related facility regardless of its location can utilize digital medical records.
+Any healthcare-related facility regardless of its location can utilize digital medical records.

 While it’s unlikely that technology would substitute doctors entirely, Blockchain-based healthcare applications provide a secure platform to access healthcare facilities readily.